reduxjs/redux-toolkit/docs/tutorials/intermediate-tutorial.md

 Speaking of the action creators, let's go back and re-examine the reducer logic for a minute.

-By default, the action creators from the RSK `createAction` function only accept one argument.
+By default, the action creators from the RTK `createAction` function only accept one argument.
 That argument, whatever it is, is put into the action object as a field called `payload`.

 There's nothing special about the field `action.payload` by itself.
 Redux doesn't know or care about that name.
 But, like "ducks", the name `payload` comes from another Redux community convention called ["Flux Standard Actions"](https://github.com/redux-utilities/flux-standard-action).